arc

 Making the Grade

+That directive resulted in the award-winning and nationally recognized Hotel Grinnell.
+But the road to making the property what it is today was anything but easy.
 It took eight years to secure financing, one for tax credits and another year of construction.
-During that decade, it would be understandable had Harrington stepped away or given up.
-But ask her, and she will tell you the thought never crossed her mind.
+During that decade, it would be understandable if Angela had stepped away or given up.
+But the thought never crossed her mind.

 “It is easy to make connections in Iowa.
 Easy to get to know city council members or city managers,” she said.
 “In my case, I was able to make a difference and be impactful because there weren’t a lot of barriers to reach the people who could help.”

-For 30 years, the building was rarely used, resulting in deterioration.
-Harrington saw the building as a diamond in the rough and had a vision of turning it into a luxury hotel – something she believed Grinnell deserved.
+When Angela arrived, she saw the building as a diamond in the rough and had a vision of turning it into a luxury hotel – something she believed Grinnell deserved.

 “It felt like the hotel was the missing piece,” she said.
 “Grinnell had all of the trappings of a big city.
 Despite all of the setbacks, I had my sights set on bringing a great hotel to this town and was determined to figure it out.”

-In addition to the scholastic past, Harrington wanted the hotel to be sexy.
+In addition to the scholastic past, Angela wanted the hotel to be sexy.
 Staying with the theme, men’s neckties are used as "do not disturb" signs and guests receive room key card sleeves that resemble hall passes.

 Published July 31, 2019